chopra-yuvraj/TEST/README.md

 The AST model is deployed on HuggingFace Spaces (Gradio) and redirected through Vercel.

 - HuggingFace Space: [Yuvraj-Chopra/DL-GEN-AI-Project](https://huggingface.co/spaces/Yuvraj-Chopra/DL-GEN-AI-Project)

 - Live URL: [spotiknow.vercel.app](https://spotiknow.vercel.app)

 Upload any WAV or MP3 file and it returns the predicted genre.

 ---

-## How training data was built

-The dataset only provides stems, not full mixed songs.
-So instead of using pre-mixed files, I built a synthetic mixing pipeline:

-- For each training sample, randomly pick a genre
-- Pick one song folder per stem (so stems can come from different songs of the same genre)
-- Mix all 4 stems together
-- Apply augmentations (tempo stretch, gain variation, ESC-50 noise)
-- Normalize and pass through the feature extractor

-This gave me 5,000 unique training samples per epoch from just 850 songs, and also better matches the test distribution.

----